Aisha Thalia Leaves Little To Imagination In Skimpy Black Lingerie

-Bombshell Aisha Thalia sent temperatures soaring on social media after she posted a sexy new photo of herself on Wednesday, September 2.
-The beauty took to Instagram to share the content with her 552,000 followers, and the post became a hit shortly after going live.
+Bombshell Aisha Thalia sent temperatures soaring on social media when she posted a sexy new photo of herself on Wednesday, September 2.
+The beauty took to Instagram to share the image with her 552,000 followers, and the post became a hit shortly after going live.

-The 27-year-old model — who is of Caribbean descent — photographed herself with her cellphone while seemingly in her bathroom, as a toilet was visible behind her.
-Aisha took center stage in the image as she struck a pose.
-She propped her hips out, shared a pout, and directed her gaze toward her phone’s screen, exuding a very sultry vibe.
-She also held up a plastic container of food.
+The 27-year-old, Caribbean model posed in front of a mirror in a bathroom and photographed herself with her cellphone.
+A toilet and a white, tile wall were visible behind her.
+She popped her hip out, pouted her lips, and directed her gaze toward her phone’s screen, exuding a sultry vibe.
+In one hand, she held a plastic container of food.

-Her long highlighted blond hair was flipped to the right and cascaded down her back and over her shoulders in natural-looking curls.
+Her long, highlighted blond hair was flipped to the right and cascaded down her back and over her shoulders in natural-looking curls.

-Her killer curves stole the show as she flaunted her physique with revealing lingerie.

-The model rocked a black bra that was designed with a sheer material and featured two thin straps that went over her shoulders and down her back.
-The undergarment tightly hugged her chest while its tiny cups revealed an ample amount of cleavage.
+Her killer curves were on display as she flaunted her physique in revealing lingerie.
+The model rocked a black bra that was made of sheer material and featured two thin straps that went over her shoulders and down her back.
+The undergarment tightly hugged her chest and its tiny cups revealed an ample amount of cleavage.

 She teamed the number with a matching pair of panties.
 The skimpy bottoms, which likely featured a thong cut in the back, showed off her curvy hips and pert derriere.
-Meanwhile, their high-waisted side-straps called attention to her slim core.
+Their high-waisted side-straps called attention to her slim core.

-Aisha accessorized the scant look with a gold body chain.
+Aisha accessorized the racy look with a gold body chain.

 View this post on Instagram